openhab/openhab-docs/administration/jsondb.md

 This can reduce the number of writes when many changes are being introduced within a short period, and
 2. _Maximum write delay_ (defaults to 30000 ms): Sets the maximum period the service will wait to write data in cases where changes are happening continually.

-The service keeps backups of each table - currently up to 5 backups are maintained.
+The service keeps up to five backups of each table.
-Each time the json file is written, the old file is moved into a backup folder, and old files are removed from the backup folder.
+The outdated file is copied to the backup folder and then that file is overwritten with the new content.

 ## Storage Location